aboyington/estimator/docs/udora_estimator_prd.md

 ## Conclusion

 The White-Label Estimator successfully delivers a comprehensive, secure, and fully customizable solution for creating professional estimates.
-With complete white-labeling capabilities implemented in v1.1.0 and advanced data management features added in v1.2.0, the application now provides enterprise-level functionality while adapting to any company's branding.
+With complete white-labeling capabilities implemented in v1.1.0, advanced data management features added in v1.2.0, and comprehensive package management introduced in v1.2.2, the application now provides enterprise-level functionality while adapting to any company's branding.

 Key achievements include: